-Investors are anxiously seeking novel ways to ramp up their portfolio income in today’s ultra low rate environment.
+Investors are anxiously seeking novel ways to ramp up their portfolio option trading for income in today’s ultra low rate environment.

 The most popular way to ramp up your income by using options is writing covered calls.

 Covered call writing means selling calls protected by stock held in your portfolio.
 This is why the sold calls are referred to as covered since you already own the shares.

 Remember how options work.
 Purchasing one call option gives the buyer the right to buy one hundred shares of stock at a certain price called the strike price during a certain time frame.

 - Former CBOE Trader stuns the market with a calendar that pinpoints profit opportunities like clockwork

 This strategy can turn an ordinary calendar into a potential profit machine!
 43% in 12 days...
 127% in 11 days...
 100% in 17 days...
 39% in 5 days...
 101% in 24 days...
 And 103% in just ONE day!
 To get the full details, click here.

 If you are going to sell the call rather than buy it just think the opposite.
 You are selling the right to the call purchaser to buy one hundred shares of stock from you at the strike price.

 If you do not own the stock, selling a call for income is called selling naked.
 Hence the difference between covered and naked in option terminology.

 Most of the time, we are talking monthly time frames when it comes to options.
 However, weekly options exist and can be a lucrative source of income for covered call sellers.